 - Reduce taxes on your Social Security benefits; and

 - Help you avoid a high-income surcharge for Medicare Part B and Part D premiums, (which kicks in if AGI hits certain levels).

 In addition, keep in mind that charitable contributions don’t yield a tax benefit for those individuals who no longer itemize their deductions (because of the larger standard deduction under the Tax Cuts and Jobs Act).
 So those who are age 70½ or older and are receiving RMDs from IRAs may gain a tax advantage by making annual charitable contributions via a QCD from an IRA.
 This charitable contribution will reduce RMDs by a commensurate amount, and the amount of the reduction will be tax-free.

 There’s a $100,000 limit on total QCDs for any one year.
 But if you and your spouse both have IRAs set up in your respective names, each of you is entitled to a separate $100,000 annual QCD limit, for a combined total of $200,000.

 The QCD strategy can be a smart tax move for high-net-worth individuals over 70½ years old.
 If you’re interested in this opportunity, don’t wait until year end to act.
 Contact us for more information.

-Deanna Olton, CPA, is the Tax Director for Antares Group, Inc. She can be reached at email@example.com.
+Deanna Olton, CPA, is a Partner with Antares Group, Inc. She can be reached at email@example.com.